Building Together for the Future: A post-budget insight

 Our Built Environment practice group is committed to finding and supporting excellent and authentic leaders across infrastructure, local and regional development, housing and transport to deliver tangibly positive benefits for existing, emerging and new communities across the UK.
 To find out more about how we can support your organisation’s leadership development and appointments, please get in touch with Vidhu Sood-Nicholls or Hannah Scarisbrick in our team.

-Chapter 1 – The Bright Spots
+Chapter 1 – The bright spots

 Chapter 2 – Industry obstacles and how we can challenge them together